michaelmacinnis/escape/README.md

 	check := escape(&err)

-and expands these in-place so that the function returned by escape can be used to trigger and early return from the enclosing function.
+and expands these in-place so that the function returned by escape can be used to trigger an early return from the enclosing function.

 Only short variable declarations are currently expanded.

 ## Compilation

-The escape analysis output of the go compiler can be used to catch potential misuses of the function returned by escape:
+The escape analysis output of the go compiler can be used to catch potential misuses of escape:

     go build -gcflags -m 2>&1 |
     grep 'func literal escapes to heap' |